 To view the drinking water Annual Water Quality Report, please click on this link or the image inside this box.

 Our drinking water is pumped from the Biscayne Aquifer to the land surface at two wellfield sites and transported to the Water Treatment Plant.
 The City of Pompano Beach has two water treatment plants.
 One uses traditional lime filtration and the other membrane filtration.
-This video shows how membrane filtration works.

 At the plant, the water is membrane softened or lime softened and filtered, fluoridated, optimized for corrosion control and disinfected prior to entering the water distribution system.

 Our Water Distribution Division is responsible for the construction and repairs of the City’s water distribution system – all 270 miles!
 Typically, you can see City crews in the field working on meter change-outs and water leak repairs.
 Occasionally, you’ll also find our City crews performing flushing or free chlorine treatments – these are all common Utility best maintenance practices to keep your drinking water of the highest quality!
 With an aging 270 miles of water lines, this Division is in motion year-round performing maintenance and repairs throughout the City’s water service area.

 Hourly, daily, monthly, and annual testing is conducted to ensure that all water quality parameters are continually met throughout the system – including at our source water, at our Water Treatment Plant and at the furthest point of our water distribution system.
 In fact, over 80 compounds are monitored in our source water and drinking water, and water quality testing is performed monthly at 90 sites on a rotating basis.

 If you have any questions about your drinking water quality, please contact the Laboratory Manager at (954) 545-7018.

 The City of Pompano Beach always puts our water quality and public health first.
 Here are some of the steps we have taken to ensure this:

 - Conducted Lead and Copper testing at customer homes, with all sites passing.